sultanawar321/text-matching-analytics/README.md

 ## This repository includes a text matching analytics project which uses fuzzywuzzy algorithm to match words or phrases from a text document.

-- Consider a scenario where you would like to build a text matching system to identify compliant conversations in a call centre and investigate that agents ask security questions to customers related to < account, address, email, phone number, postcode >.
-This ensures high quality assurance rate.
+- Consider a scenario where you would like to build a text matching system to identify compliant conversations in a call centre and investigate that agents ask customers security questions related to < account, address, email, phone number, postcode, etc >.
+This ensures high compliance and quality assurance rate.

 ## The repo structure is as follows: